Kevin H. Ashby, MD

 If you have digestive symptoms such as difficulty swallowing, throat pain, or gastrointestinal (GI) bleeding, you may need an upper endoscopy to find the source of your issues.
-At the gastroenterology practice of Kevin Ashby, MD, in Irvine and Foothill Ranch, California, you can get answers about your chronic symptoms.
+At the gastroenterology practice of Kevin Ashby, MD, in Foothill Ranch, California, you can get answers about your chronic symptoms.
 With the information provided by an upper endoscopy, Dr. Ashby can diagnose your condition and design a treatment plan that works for you.
 Schedule your appointment by phone or using online booking.

 An upper endoscopy is a test in which Dr. Ashby views your upper digestive system using a long thin tube called an endoscope.
 The miniature camera inside the endoscope sends images to a video monitor, allowing Dr. Ashby to look for irregularities and abnormalities.